 - identifying opportunities to retain and enhance ‘the commons’ for recreation activities and a gulf experience,

 - enjoyment of significant places and sites, heritage and culture, conservation activities, and sustaining ‘an island and coastal way of life’

 - minimising barriers to a gulf experience: affordability and physical access, exclusive uses, landowner restrictions, anchorages and navigation, walls and other structures, and facilities for access

 - ensuring viable commercial and economic uses and services

 - reducing the impact of increasing human activity through exposure to the Gulf, understanding and education.

 This Roundtable's findings presented to the SWG can be viewed below.
 Please sign up for our monthly newsletters to stay in the loop.

-This Roundtable was also advised by experts including:
+The Water Quality and Catchments Roundtable was advised by experts including:

-Technical reports to the Infrastructure for the Economy and Communities of the Gulf Roundtable are loaded below.
+Technical reports to the Water Quality & Catchment Roundtable are loaded below.

 |Technical report - Trends and uses||PDF [1MB]|